-It should be noted that none of the faculty received financial remuneration supervising the building devices or writing software for the disabled in this program.
-Each participating university has made a commitment to the program for a five-year period.
-A yearly review publication is planned, and it is anticipated that additional universities will choose to participate in the future, so that an even greater impact on the lives of the disabled may be achieved.
+It should be noted that none of the faculty received financial remuneration supervising the building of devices or writing software for the disabled in this program.
+Each participating university typically has made a five-year commitment to the program.

-Sincere thanks are extended to Dr. Allen Zelman, Program Director of the NSF BRAD program, for being the prime mover behind this initiative.
+Sincere thanks are extended to Dr. Allen Zelman, a former Program Director of the NSF BRAD program, for being the prime mover behind this initiative.
 Additionally, thanks are extended to Drs.
-Peter G. Katona and Karen M. Mudry, former NSF Program Directors of the Biomedical Engineering and Research to Aid Persons with Disabilities Programs, who have continued to support and expand the program.
+Peter G. Katona, Karen M. Mudry, Fred Bowman and Gil Devey, former and current NSF Program Directors of the Biomedical Engineering and Research to Aid Persons with Disabilities Programs, who have continued to support and expand the program.

-I wish to acknowledge and thank Ms. Shari Valenta for the cover illustration and the artwork throughout the book, drawn from her observations at the Children's Hospital Accessibility Resource Center in Denver, Colorado.
-I also wish to acknowledge and thank Ms. Barbara Mykleseth and Ms. Kathy Sjostrom for their administrative assistance during the preparation of this publication.
-Additionally, I wish to acknowledge and thank Joyce Mayo for drawing the technical illustrations used throughout the book.
+We wish to acknowledge and thank Ms. Shari Valenta for the cover illustration and the artwork throughout the book, drawn from her observations at the Children's Hospital Accessibility Resource Center in Denver, Colorado.
+We also wish to acknowledge and thank William Pruehsner for drawing the technical illustrations used throughout the book and Amy Martin for editorial assistance.

 The information in this publication is not restricted in any way.
-Individuals are encouraged to use the project descriptions in the design of future design projects for the disabled.
-The NSF and the editor make no representations or warranties of any kind with respect to these senior design projects, and specifically disclaim any liability for any incidental or consequential damages arising from the use of this publication.
-The projects presented here have been implemented in the fifth year of this initiative; they have a wide range of depth and usefulness.
-Faculty members using the book as a guide thus should exercise good judgment when advising students.
+Individuals are encouraged to use the project descriptions in the creation of future design projects for the disabled.
+The NSF and the editors make no representations or warranties of any kind with respect to these senior design projects, and specifically disclaim any liability for any incidental or consequential damages arising from the use of this publication.
+The projects presented here have been implemented in the eighth year of this initiative; they have a wide range of depth and usefulness.
+Faculty members using the book as a guide should exercise good judgment when advising students.